root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

 2. **Obtain the source code**.
 There are a few options here.

-  A straightforward way is downloading ROOT sources for a specific release [from the ROOT website](https://root.cern/install/all_releases/).
+   A straightforward way is to download ROOT sources for a specific release [from the ROOT website](https://root.cern/install/all_releases/).
 Extract ROOT sources under the `~/Development` home folder.
 We will keep all the source code and Git repositories in this folder for consistency purposes.

    Alternatively, if a user plans on contributing towards the ROOT repository it is recommended to fork the latest `master` branch [on GitHub](https://github.com/root-project/root), create a new branch in your forked repository and check it out:

    ```
 mkdir -p ~/Development && cd ~/Development